Amplissimus/Amittam/README.md

 # Amittam
 Amittam is a local password manager which stores nothing online and should only transfer its passwords between devices via Bluetooth, Android Beam, AirDrop or NFC.
+Software not that secure for rooted and jailbroken devices.